Whether it’s an elbow, shoulder, hip, knee or ankle, a painful tendon is a troublesome condition that can affect just about anyone.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Whether it’s an elbow, shoulder, hip, knee or ankle, a painful tendon is a troublesome condition that can affect just about anyone.
-You are probably familiar with an inflamed tendon being called tendinitis, but have you ever heard of tendinosis?
+You’re probably familiar with an inflamed tendon being called tendinitis, but have you ever heard of tendinosis?

 Tendinitis and tendinosis are especially common in these areas: